 The clinical programs of the Department of Obstetrics and Gynecology are consistently ranked among the best in the United States.
-In 2011, for example, U.S. News & World Report ranked our programs at St. Paul University Hospital (our private-practice hospital) and Parkland Memorial Hospital 24th and 21st in the nation, respectively.
+We are acknowledged for our contributions in both gynecology and obstetrics, and for our commitment to the compassionate delivery of quality patient care to women of all ages.

 With clinical practices in both the UT Southwestern Medical Center’s University Hospitals and Clinics and in the Dallas County Parkland Health & Hospital System and more than 350,000 outpatient visits annually, we reach women across all socioeconomic strata and ethnicity, underscoring our fundamental belief that both private and public clinical services can and must be done well.